 The synthesis over time is more difficult to explain, but no less essential.
 In many kinds of activities – probably in all – synchronisation is important.
 This certainly goes for industries where safety (whether as Safety-I or as Safety-II) is a concern; it goes for services; for communication; for production – not least if it is lean - and so on.
 Synchronisation is achieved by organising the various productive processes to avoid delays (outputs arriving too early or too late), to ensure a better use of the resources (for instance, doing things in parallel so that the same preconditions do not have to be established twice), to coordinate transportation of matter and energy between processes and sites, and so on.

 But synchronisation is not the same as synthesis.
-A synthesis is first achieved when we understand how things really fit together, when we understand the variability of everyday performance (the approximate adjustments), and how this variability may wax and wane, leading to outcomes that sometimes are detrimental and sometimes beneficial.
+A synthesis - and thereby synesis - is first achieved when we understand how things really fit together, when we understand the variability of everyday performance (the approximate adjustments), and how this variability may wax and wane, leading to outcomes that mostly are as intended, hence beneficial but sometimes are unintended and potentially detrimental.
 A temporal synthesis cannot be achieved by exploring pairwise combinations of functions, even if it is done exhaustively.
 Neither can it be achieved by a bottom-up approach.
 Instead it requires a genuine top-down, synthetic perspective in the sense of being able to see (perhaps by serendipity rather than by combinatorics) when something new and useful has been achieved.
-Safety synthesis is the constant creating and maintenance of conditions that allow work to succeed on all criteria taken together.
+Safety synthesis or synesis is the constant creating and maintenance of conditions that allow work to succeed on all criteria taken together.